Loading...

 CGT rates depend on your total income — and Scotland's six tax bands change which rate you pay.

-Enter your details and click Calculate to see your CGT bill.
+Enter your details above to see your CGT instantly.

 Capital Gains Tax is not devolved — HMRC administers it and rates are identical across the UK.
 But your CGT rate depends on your total income, and Scottish income tax bands differ from England's.
 Two people on the same salary can have different amounts of unused basic rate band for CGT purposes.